-Thomson Park is located on Limestone Street with entrances on both Limestone and Petty Street.
-This park has two picnic shelters, playground, tennis courts, and restroom facilities.
+Thomson Park has entrances on both Limestone and Petty Street.
+This park has two picnic shelters, a playground, tennis courts, and restroom facilities.

-Park Place is located at the corner of Limestone and Union Street, with the entrance located off of Lyman Street.
-The park has a large children’s playground, picnic shelter, various picnic tables throughout the park, and restroom facilities.
+Park Place has a large children’s playground, picnic shelter, various picnic tables throughout the park, and restroom facilities.

-McCluney Park is located on Hetty Hill Street with the entrance off of Granite Drive.
-This park has two picnic shelters, two playgrounds, restrooms, a walking path, and a large grass area for children of all ages to enjoy.
+McCluney Park is has two picnic shelters, two playgrounds, restrooms, a walking path, and a large grass area for children of all ages to enjoy.

-Robb's Park is located on Gaffney Avenue.
-Robb’s park has restrooms, a playground, a basketball court, and a picnic shelter.
+Azell Robbs Park has restrooms, a playground, a basketball court, and a picnic shelter.

 West End Park

 West End Park is located on Littlejohn Street.
 This park has a small child’s play ground.
 What this park lacks in size it makes up in fun.

 For a real challenge, test your skills at the city’s skateboard park.
 This park is located on Oliver Street.
 The park has half pipes, grinding rails, numerous ramps and obstacles for every level of skill.

 Located on Limestone Street between the city administration building and fire department, this park has beautiful landscaping, benches, and a tranquil water feature.
 Enjoy this park as a wedding backdrop, or just sit and listen to the soothing flow of the water fountain located in the center of this park.